llms.txt: Making Your Project Discoverable to AI Agents¶

 /.well-known/llms.txtor/llms.txtthat tells AI agents and language models what your project does and how to navigate its content efficiently.

 The llms.txt specification (Jeremy Howard, answer.ai) defines a Markdown file published at {site-root}/llms.txt.
-LLM context windows are too small to process full websites, and HTML adds noise; llms.txt gives agents a curated, structured index instead — one fetch replaces undirected crawling, and the agent spends its context budget on content rather than discovery.
+LLM context windows are too small to read a full website, and HTML adds noise.
+So llms.txt gives agents a curated, structured index instead.
+One fetch replaces undirected crawling, and the agent spends its context budget on content rather than discovery.

-A companion convention is /llms-full.txt: all linked pages concatenated for complete site context in a single fetch.
+A companion convention is /llms-full.txt: every linked page concatenated, so an agent gets the whole site in one fetch.

-- Static sites with infrequent updates benefit most; high-churn sites risk serving stale link lists that mislead agents
+- Static sites that change rarely benefit most.
+High-churn sites risk serving stale link lists that mislead agents.

 - No major LLM provider has published documentation confirming they read

-llms.txtat inference time — Google's John Mueller stated in June 2025 that "no AI system currently uses llms.txt" and that server logs show AI bots are not fetching it (Search Engine Roundtable); treat adoption as forward-compatible infrastructure, not a guaranteed citation signal - Empirical 2026 data shows no citation uplift: an analysis of 300,000 domains found no measurable effect of
+llms.txtat inference time.
+Google's John Mueller said in June 2025 that "no AI system currently uses llms.txt" and that server logs show AI bots are not fetching it (Search Engine Roundtable: Google on llms.txt).
+Treat adoption as forward-compatible infrastructure, not a guaranteed citation signal. - The 2026 data shows no citation uplift.
+An analysis of 300,000 domains found no measurable effect of

-llms.txtpresence on AI citation likelihood, and adoption remains ~10% even among tech-forward publishers (Search Engine Journal; ALLMO analysis of 94k cited URLs) - A poorly curated
+llms.txtpresence on AI citation likelihood, and adoption stays near 10% even among tech-forward publishers (Search Engine Journal: llms.txt shows no clear effect across 300k domains; ALLMO analysis of 94k cited URLs). - A poorly curated

-llms.txtpointing to dead links is worse than none — agents that follow broken links waste context and may return errors
+llms.txtthat points to dead links is worse than none.
+Agents that follow broken links waste context and may return errors.

-See llms.txt: Spec, Adoption, and Honest Limitations for full adoption landscape and known limitations.
+See llms.txt: Spec, Adoption, and Honest Limitations for the full adoption picture and known limitations.

 Example¶